 Maria Sveland is a Swedish journalist and author of the 2007 novel Bitter Bitch

 Your novel Bitter Bitch has become part of the feminist canon.
-How did you become prominent in feminism?
+How did you become prominent in the feminism movement?

-I used to be a journalist before I became a writer, and these subjects have always interested me as a woman.
-You can’t open a newspaper or switch on the television without being upset by the injustices and discrimination suffered by women.
+These subjects have always interested me as a woman.
+I used to be a journalist,before I became a writer, and you simply can’t open a newspaper or switch on the television without being upset by the injustices and discrimination suffered by women.
 Finding these women whose books I’ve chosen – who described situations I could identify with – was important for me.
 It’s natural to read stories that deal with subjects about you and about your life.

 So it’s a natural reaction to the world if you are an observant person?

-Yes, and if you try to understand the world, try to understand what is going on.
+Yes, if you try to understand the world and try to understand what is going on.
 I read many of the books I’m going to talk about now when I was 17 or 18.
 I was so confused, and I wanted to find out more about why I felt so confused about the world.

 The first one is Mrs Dalloway by Virginia Woolf.